Article

 Information, in the technical sense, is a measure of how much a message reduces uncertainty about which of several possible messages was sent.
 A random sequence carries no information, because any random sequence is as likely as any other, and so observing one tells you nothing about which one was selected from the possibility space.
 A non-random sequence carries information because the deviation from randomness, the statistical signature of selection, tells you that some process chose this sequence rather than another.

-The genome is a non-random sequence.
-Its non-randomness is not subtle.
+The genome is in every measurable respect a non-random sequence.
+Its non-randomness has absolutely nothing subtle about it.
 It is highly specific, highly structured, hierarchically organized, and functionally integrated.
 The statistical signature of the genome is not the signature of a random process operating on chemical building blocks.
 It is the signature of a process that selected this sequence from an astronomical possibility space.

-Now, here is the philosophical point.
-A random process cannot produce information.
-This is not a contingent observation.
-It is a definitional truth.
+Now, here is the philosophical point in its sharpest form.
+A random process can never produce genuine information of any kind.
+This point is not a contingent observation that depends on specific experimental outcomes.
+It is a definitional truth that follows directly from what the word “random” means.
 A random process, by definition, is one that does not preferentially select among the possibilities.
 If a process preferentially selects, it is not random; if it does not preferentially select, it cannot produce non-randomness.
 The information in the genome must therefore come from a non-random source.
-Natural selection is non-random and is therefore one possible source.
+Natural selection is non-random and is therefore 1 possible source.
 But natural selection requires the prior existence of a self-replicating system, as we have already established.
 Before that system existed, the only sources of order available were physical laws and chance.
 Physical laws produce regularity, not information; chance produces noise.
-Neither is information.
+Neither physical laws nor chance is information in the relevant sense of the term.

 The conclusion is not that life requires a magical creator.
 The conclusion is that life requires an information source that existed before life itself, and the only information sources we know of, the only sources of high-specificity non-randomness, are intelligence and the products of intelligence.
-This is not a religious claim.
+This conclusion is not a religious claim of any kind.
 It is an empirical observation about where information comes from, in every case in which we can examine the source.

 You may object that perhaps there are sources of information we have not discovered, that physics has unsuspected resources, that the laws of nature themselves carry information.
 These are interesting suggestions, and they deserve investigation.
 But they push the question back, they do not answer it.
 If the laws of nature themselves carry information that produces life, where did the laws come from?
 If the universe has built-in informational tendencies, where did those tendencies come from?
 At every level of analysis, the question is the same: information has a source, and the source is either intelligence or something that functions like intelligence under a different name.